 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.

-5.3 The packing and marking of cylinders shall further be in accordance with the requirements for cylinders for liquid gases prescribed in the Gas Cylinder Rules 2016 of the Government of India, with such modifications as may be ordered from time to time by the Chief controller of explosives, government of India, or any other duly constituted authority.
+5.3 The packing and marking of cylinders shall further be in accordance with the requirements for cylinders for liquid gases prescribed in the Gas Cylinder Rules, 2016 of the Government of India, with such modifications as may be ordered from time to time by the Chief controller of explosives, government of India, or any other duly constituted authority.

 6 SAMPLING

-Representative samples of the material shall be drawn and adjudged as prescribed in Annex B.
+Representative samples of the material shall be drawn and adjudged as prescribed in Annex C.

+ANNEX A

+(Clause 2)

+LIST OF REFFERED STANDARDS